 Recent Exchange Fixes: Non-triers and Doping

 The first major incident of alleged race-fixing following the advent of the exchanges came in 2004 with the arrest of big-name jockey Kieren Fallon who, along with several others, was charged with attempting to defraud Betfair customers.
-The allegation here was a relatively simple one, in that all involved knew that the horses in question would deliberately lose, allowing the scammers a guaranteed profit by laying said runners on the betting exchanges.
+The allegation here was a relatively simple one, in that all involved knew that the horses in question would deliberately lose, allowing the scammers to secure a net win by laying said runners on the betting exchanges.

 Over 80 suspicious races were brought under the microscope in total in an investigation which cast a large shadow over the sport.
 It must be noted here that following a 2007 trial, the case against all the defendant’s was dismissed due to a lack of evidence, but there is no doubt the whole affair was greatly detrimental to racing’s image, shining a light on the potential dangers posed by dishonest trainers or jockeys.